lucasjabadie/implementing-ospf-cisco-juniper/README.md

 It is suggested starting with the basics of IP and BGP configuration before moving on to OSPF.
 So then we can fully focus on OSPF.
 There's also a documentation repository available if you want to see the configurations of all the devices we're using."

+At the end of the project:
+- Routers in area 1 should be able to ping area 3.
+- Other areas should learn routes from area 1 in summarized form.
+- BGP routes should be learned via OSPF.
+- All OSPF connections should be secured with OSPF Authentication.